David-School103/Aulas-Python/README.md

 # Aulas-Python

-This only a project to my own learning.
-Improving my skills at english and python.
-Those things are about class of my school.
-If you want to see it, and say something to upgrade I thank you
+This is just a project for my own learning, aimed at improving my English and Python skills.
+The content is related to my school classes.
+If you'd like to check it out and have any suggestions for improvement, I’d appreciate it.